StewedSheep/Real-Time-Forum/readme.md

 # Real-Time-Forum

-This project is a forum webpage (named Golden Time Forum).
+This project is a forum webpage named Golden Time Forum.
 The Project is written in Golang and Vue2.
 The Project was assigned before the exercise requirements were changed, therefore this application is ran on Vue.

 ## Table of Contents